disconn3ct/tiny_tiny_rss-openshift-quickstart/README.md

 $ git push
 ...TTRSS will be installed...

-To update, just use "git pull" as normal.
+To update, just use "git pull upstream master" and "git push".

 Repo layout
 ===========